|Quick Facts: Logging Workers|

 Most logging workers have a high school diploma.
 They get on-the-job training to become familiar with forest environments and to learn how to operate logging machinery.

-Overall employment of logging workers is projected to decline 13 percent from 2016 to 2026.
-However, there will be a need to replace workers who retire or leave the occupation permanently.
+Overall employment of logging workers is projected to decline 5 percent from 2022 to 2032.

 Explore resources for employment and wages by state and area for logging workers.